What does “shusshin wa doko desu ka” mean in Japanese?

 - shusshin wa doko desu ka – 出身はどこですか (しゅっしんはどこですか) : a Japanese phrase for ‘where are you from?’

-Again, but native speakers use this phrase to ask ‘where are you from?’
-Sometimes they ask which country the listener is from and sometimes they ask which group the listener used to belong to.
+Again, but native speakers use this phrase to ask ‘where are you from?’ in Japanese.
+Normally they ask which country the listener is from, but occasionally they ask which group the listener used to belong to.
+It’s worth knowing, I think.

-The definition and meaning are not that difficult, I think.
-To understand this phrase more clearly, however, let me explain its components in detail, one by one.
+The definition and meaning are simple and clear.
+To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.

-- shusshin – 出身 (しゅっしん) : a noun meaning ‘hometown’ or ‘home country’ in Japanese.
-Depending on the situation and context, this can also mean ‘group which someone used to belong to’ or ‘school which someone graduated from’.
+- shusshin – 出身 (しゅっしん) : a noun normally meaning ‘hometown’ or ‘home country’ in Japanese.
+Depending on the context and situation, this can also mean ‘group which someone used to belong to’ or ‘school which someone graduated from’.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the phrase, this works more like a topic marker after “shusshin” to put a focus on it.
+In the phrase, this works after “shusshin” to make the subject.

-- doko – どこ : an indefinite demonstrative pronoun meaning ‘where’ in Japanese.
+- doko – どこ : an interrogative pronoun meaning ‘where’ in Japanese.
 This is widely used to make where questions in Japanese.
+Its role is similar to that of “where” in English, but this Japanese pronoun does not necessarily come to the beginning of a question.

-Then, let me explain how to use this phrase through the example sentence below.
+So far, I’ve explained the definition and meaning of “shusshin wa doko desu ka” together with its grammatical components.
+Then, let me explain how to use it through the example sentence below.

 Example: how to ask “where are you from?” in Japanese